 How Long Does It Take to Become a Medical Coder?

 Many diploma programs can be completed in under a year.
-If you intend to enroll in an associate degree program, you should be able to complete your training and earn your degree in under two years.
+If you intend to enroll in an associate degree program, you may be able to complete your training and earn your degree in under two years or less.

 If you are planning to pursue CPC certification, you would need to factor in additional time to take the certification exam and meet the eligibility requirements for CPC certification.
 If you pass the exam but do not have the necessary work experience required for full CPC status, you will receive the CPC Apprentice (CPC-A) designation until you submit proof of experience and/or education.